Error: SDE Error(-139) The specified coordinate exceeds the valid coordinate range

 Use ArcCatalog to check the extent of the feature class and compare it to the extent of the dataset.

-Select the Field tab in the Feature Class Properties dialog box and highlight the shape field.
+- Select the Feature Extent tab in the Feature Class Properties dialog box.

 - Under XY Extent, check the Min X, Min Y, Max X, and Max Y values.
 If they are not the values that support the data, reload the dataset, being careful to choose the appropriate setting for xy offset and precision.